2022–23 National League 2 North

-The 2022–23 National League 2 North is the 35th season of the fourth tier (north) of the English domestic rugby union competitions; one of three at this level.
+The 2022–23 National League 2 North was the 35th season of the fourth tier (north) of the English domestic rugby union competitions; one of three at this level.
 The others are, the newly formed, National League 2 East and National League 2 West.
 Previously, there were two leagues at level four; this league and National League 2 South.

-Hull are the current champions and are promoted to National League 1.
-Owing to the reorganisation of the national leagues, there was there was no play-off match last season and Sedgley Park continue to play at this level.
-There was no relegation, in the last completed season (2021–22), and Huddersfield (15th) and Harrogate (16th) will also continue to play at this level, due to the increase of tier 4 leagues from two to three.
+Sedgley Park became champions with one match to play and are promoted to National League One, while Blaydon and Harrogate are relegated to Regional 1 North East.

 Structure

 The league consists of fourteen teams and each play the others on a home and away basis, to make a total of 26 matches each.
 The champions are promoted to National League 1 and the last two teams are relegated to Regional 1 North East or Regional 1 North West; depending on their location.

 The results of the matches contribute points to the league as follows: